Abraham-Ruiz/Home/about.md

 permalink: /about/
 ---

-A short bio — what you study, interests, and what you like to build.
+A short bio of what I like to do: